nertwork/minute_mtr/README.md

-minute_mtr.rb
+minute_mtr
 =============

+## What is minute_mtr?
-This will print out text files of MTRs using Ruby
+**This tiny project will print out text files of MTRs using Ruby to the path specified.
+  * Usage is minute_mtr.rb DESTINATION FILE_DEST
+  * Example minute_mtr.rb google.com /var/tmp/